Markov Chain Explained

 The main goal of the Markov process is to identify the probability of transitioning from one state to another.
 One of the primary appeals to Markov is that the future state of a stochastic variable is only dependent on its present state.
 An informal definition of a stochastic variable is described as a variable whose values depend on the outcomes of random occurrences.

-What Are the Main Characteristics of a Markov Chain?
+Main Characteristics of a Markov Chain

-As stated above, a Markov process is a stochastic process which has memoryless characteristics.
-The term “memorylessness” in mathematics is a property of probability distributions.
-It generally refers to scenarios in which the time associated with a certain event occurring does not depend on how much time has already elapsed.
-In other words, when a model has a memoryless property, it implies that the model has “forgotten” which state the system is in.
-Hence, previous states of the process would not influence the probabilities.
+The main characteristic of a Markov process is the property of memorylessness.
+The term “memorylessness” in mathematics is a property of probability distributions and generally refers to scenarios in which the time associated with a certain event occurring does not depend on how much time has already elapsed.
+In other words, the model has “forgotten” which state the system is in.
+As a result, the predictions associated with a Markov process are conditional only on its current state and are independent of past and future states.

 More on Natural Language ProcessingA Step-by-Step NLP Machine Learning Classifier Tutorial